RISC-KC/basic_rv32s/guidelines/development_log.md

 So the size and shape are left to platform design discretion, and the spec requires that the platform document this.

 If the reserved data itself needed to be explicitly marked, the spec would have said to reserve “that data” directly; instead, the wording about including the “bytes” of the data suggests a more flexible implementation.
-It feels a bit like cache tag/index… could be implemented that way.
-Given locality, data used within an LR/SC sequence tends to be somewhat constrained… but at a point where uncertainty and my own limits could lead me astray, an experimental approach would slow development and add risk.
+It feels a bit like cache tag/index... could be implemented that way.
+Given locality, data used within an LR/SC sequence tends to be somewhat constrained... but at a point where uncertainty and my own limits could lead me astray, an experimental approach would slow development and add risk.
 Of course that’d be fun(!), but with only about a month left including FPGA work (deadline May 28), I should take the stable route.

-Memory is fetched in blocks and the target datum is identified within the block via an offset… so perhaps it’s enough to size the reservation to the size of the datum?
+Memory is fetched in blocks and the target datum is identified within the block via an offset... so perhaps it’s enough to size the reservation to the size of the datum?
 To keep implementation simple, I’ll do exactly that.
 This way I can implement Zalrsc in the simplest way without “logically” violating the spec.
 Add a single buffer register, the reservation register (RR), to store the address and data.
 Then, on each subsequent memory lookup, compare against RR to judge whether the data at that address matches or differs.

-When does a reservation get broken, again… what exactly am I checking this comparison for?
+When does a reservation get broken, again... what exactly am I checking this comparison for?
 Reservation validity??
 I’ll stop here for today—evening study time just ended.

 I think I can implement Zalrsc by tomorrow.
-You’re doing well… doing… well.
+You’re doing well... doing... well.

 ### [2025.04.26.]